mpbarbosa/ai_workflow/src/workflow/README.md

 ## Overview

 The Tests & Documentation Workflow Automation script has been modularized to improve maintainability, testability, and reusability.
-The refactoring splits the monolithic 4,337-line script into focused modules with single responsibilities.
+The refactoring splits the original monolithic script into focused modules with single responsibilities.

 ---